schneider7/GitAnnounce/README.md

   - For the URL, point it at https://yourapp.domain/git_announce

-  - For trigger options, select only "pull requests" and "issues".
+  - For trigger options, select "issues", "issue comments", "pull requests", "pull request reviews", and "pull request review comments".

 ## Configuration